The St. Martin Approach

 In a 5-day training, 35 prisons officers were introduced on how to handle addiction.
 The event was organised by the Community Programme for Addiction and Mental Health CPAMH.

 Corporal punishment is still widespread and causes much suffering among our children and youth.
 It can lead to mental disorders, fear and anxiety and poor academic performance among others.
-This video by St. Martin aims to raise awareness and to show how to discipline our children without punishment.
+This video by St. Martin aims at raising awareness and demonstrate some alternatives to corporal punishment.

 St. Martin CSA meets Mental Health Task Force